The Americans with Disabilities Act of 1990 - Title I

 In the event an individual believes that the Department has failed to comply with ADA by not providing equivalent access to a Department service, program, or activity, that individual or group of individuals may file a complaint with the Department.
 The process for filing an ADA Title I Complaint will be as follows:

-- Within 90 calendar days of the receipt of the signed Complaint Form, the Department will investigate the complaint.
-An extension of up to 90 calendar days may be granted if both parties agree to such in a written form.
+- Within ninety (90) calendar days of the receipt of the signed Complaint Form and Complainant Consent/Release Form, the Department will investigate the complaint.
+An extension of up to ninety (90) calendar days may be granted by the Department for final resolution of time for good cause if both parties agree to such in a written form.

 Title I Reasonable Accommodations